dilshanmudali/dilshanmudali/README.md

 - 🌱 I’m currently learning **Express.js, node.js, next.js**

-- 👨‍💻 All of my projects are available at [https://dilshan-psi.vercel.app/](https://dilshan-psi.vercel.app/)

 - 📝 I do not regularly write articles, but the ones I wrote are at [https://medium.com/@Mudali](https://medium.com/@Mudali)

 - 💬 Ask me about **JavaScript, react**